ndignazio/transit-ml/README.md

 # Ticket to Ride Where?

 Ticket to Ride Where? is a machine learning project that predicts public transit ridership rates in Illinois Census tracts.
-The project generates a model that identifies tracts that would use public transportation the most given an increase in transit access.
+The project generates a model that predicts which tracts would increase their use of public transportation the most given an increase in transit access.
 The hope is that this model can be used as a tool to inform community-based decision-making about where to prioritize investments in public transit infrastructure.

 ## Installation